albi2/thesis-text-to-SQL/memory-bank/decisionLog.md

 2025-06-20 15:08:00 - Implemented lazy loading and explicit unloading for models to manage VRAM.
 2025-06-20 15:08:00 - Added logic to remove thinking tags from model outputs.

+*   **[2025-07-03] SQL Generation Pipeline Step:** Decided to implement a new pipeline step, `SQLGenerationStep`, with a dedicated `SQLGenerationExecutor`, to generate SQL queries based on the filtered schema from the previous step.
+*   **[2025-07-03] Asynchronous SQL Execution and Validation:** Decided to implement an asynchronous utility to execute and validate the generated SQL queries.
+This utility uses `asyncio` to run queries concurrently and returns an `SQLExecInfo` object for each query, containing the query, status, and result.
+*   **[2025-07-03] SQL Query Parsing from Model Output:** Decided to implement parsing logic in the `SQLGenerationExecutor` to extract the final SQL query from the model's response, which is expected to be enclosed in `<FINAL_ANSWER>` tags.
 *

 ## Decision